odysseyindia/odyssey-tours/content/english/tim/itineraries/the-brits-in-the-hills/_index.md

           Close to Palampur is the artists' village of Andretta.
-Created by Irishwoman Norah Richards, an affectionately remembered patron of Punjabi theatre, this 'village' has grown over the years to include writers, potters, and theatre artists.
+Created by Irishwoman Norah Richards, an affectionately remembered patron of Punjabi theatre, this ‘village’ has grown over the years to include writers, potters, and theatre artists.
         date: ''
         etd: ''
         duration: ''
-  - day: 6
+  - day: 7
     item:
       - type: city
         url: /destinations/india/states/himachal-pradesh/cities/shimla/
         title: Shimla
         content: >-
-          A full day's drive (around 8 hours) takes you through valleys and past streams and dams to Shimla.
+          A full day’s drive (around 8 hours) takes you through valleys and past streams and dams to Shimla.
 This most famous of hill stations was developed by the British in the 19th century as the summer capital of India.
 Now the capital of Himachal Pradesh, the town has continued to